top of page

 Riggs

 A service dog extraordinaire, Riggs helps Andrew live a full and productive life.
-A white German Shephard born in 2015, Riggs is specially trained to pick up on displayed signs of stress and provide physical cues to Andrew to help control moods and response.
+A White Shephard born in 2015, Riggs is specially trained to pick up on displayed signs of stress and provide physical cues to Andrew to help control moods and response.
 In addition to that, and his wide array of ever-changing neck bandanas, Riggs has the uncanny ability to always smile for the camera.

 • Instagram